MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 head(all_transcripts_unique)
 ```

 Now we run the goseq function `nullp()` to prepare the data and integrate gene length bias.
-This function requires vectors as input, so we will convert the data in data.frames to vectors.
+This function requires vectors as input, so we will convert the data in data.frames to vectors:
 ```R
 # all genes:
 measured_genes = as.vector(all_transcripts_unique$TranscriptName)